STS Chapter 1: Introduction to Science and Technology and Society

 Science, Technology, and Society Are Connected

 - Science and technology are not separate from people’s lives.
 They are shaped by our needs, beliefs, and cultures.
 In return, they shape how we live, work, and solve problems.
 For example, agricultural machines like tractors make farming easier, but they also change how people work on farms.
+Similarly, renewable energy systems like solar power don’t just rely on electrical engineering principles—they also reshape how societies access electricity and reduce environmental impact.

 -